aegagros/dotfiles/README.md

 dotFiles
 ========

-My personal configuration files for:
+My personal configuration files for my daily driver, including:

- - X server
+- hyprland
- - vim configuration and plugins
+- alacritty
- - xmonad
+- neovim

- - xmobar
+(and more)